Myanmar covers an area around two and a half times the size of the UK and has a population of around 54 million people.

 Hospital Services

-Established in 1894 following a visit by Leprosy Mission founder Wellesley Bailey, Mawlamyine Christian Leprosy Hospital is only one of only three places in Myanmar where people can get leprosy treatment and the only place in the country where reconstructive surgery and pioneering ulcer treatment take place.
-The Leprosy Mission is also supporting the two Government leprosy hospitals to improve their services.
+Established in 1894 following a visit by Leprosy Mission founder Wellesley Bailey, Mawlamyine Christian Leprosy Hospital is currently the only place in Myanmar where people can get leprosy treatment and the only place in the country where reconstructive surgery and pioneering ulcer treatment take place.
+The current political situation in Myanmar means that government health centres and hospitals are currently not operating and so the services provided at Mawlamyine are even more vital.

 Leprosy and disability inclusion